simonsso/nrf52-hal/examples/spi-demo/README.md

 # spi-demo
 SPIM demonstation code.
-Connect a resistor between pin 22 and 23 on to feed MOSI direct back to MISO If all tests Led1 to 4 will light up, in case of error only the failing test case will light up.
+Connect a resistor between pin 22 and 23 on the demo board to feed MOSI directly back to MISO If all tests pass all four Led (Led1 to Led4) will light up, in case of error only at least one of the Led will remain turned off.

 ## HW connections
 Pin     Connecton